 All of this does raise the issue of increased ease of, and cross-group, querying.
 Already there are scammers on Freecycle lists, making bogus offers then directing people toward pyramid schemes and the like.
 Also, it’s seen as bad form to post the same item to more than one group simultaneously; having said that, it’s ok to subscribe to several lists (if you can keep up with the volume of email).

 This geocoded database would make it much easier for people to snap up “big ticket” items, possibly to sell on (it happens at the moment).
 If Freecycle’s aim is purely to keep usable or servicable items out of landfill, does this really matter?
-Also, I can imagine the central Freecycle organisation not being happy if this “hack” were built on Freecycle outwith their blessing and control.
+Also, I can imagine the central Freecycle organisation not being happy if this “hack” were built on Freecycle without their blessing and control.

 I know other people find Freecycle frustrating.
 Does this (very rough) outline of a solution sound like it makes sense?